 Unitarian Universalist worship services are aptly described by investigating the original meaning of the word “worship.”
 As many Unitarian Universalist leaders have observed, the term comes from the Old English weorthscipe, which means “worth-shape” or to shape that which is of worth.
 Many Unitarian Universalists understand the Sunday morning gatherings as a time when they orient themselves toward what matters most in life.

 Beginning with the lighting of a chalice, worship also includes instrumental music, hymns, a children’s story, readings, a sermon, prayer or meditation, the sharing of joys and concerns, and a monetary offering before concluding with a chalice extinguishing.
 The Unitarian Universalist Association (UUA) recommends that worship speak to life experiences, challenge people to deepen their relationships with others, and help them connect to something greater than themselves.
 For some, it is God.
-For some, it is community.
+For others, it is community.

 Sermons are intended to help those gathered make sense of life and encourage them to recognize what is truly important.
 In preaching, ministers and lay leaders draw on a wide range of sources, including the wisdom of the world’s religious and philosophical traditions, the words of wise men and women, research and discoveries, literature and poetry, in addition to personal experience and insight.
 They typically preach on what it means to lead a good life, and relate the Seven Principles to contemporary social issues.